One of America's Most Popular Satirical Novelists

 "a relentlessly sane voice in a hurricane of hypocrisy, hokum and hype." - Dave Barry

 Hiaasen has been profiled on 60 Minutes, and on the Today Show, The Colbert Report, and Morning Joe.
 Hiaasen has also published four books for young readers, including Chomp and Hoot, which was awarded a Newbery Honor.
-His newest novel for grownups, Bad Monkey, will be published in June 2013.
-It's a humorous mystery about Medicare fraud, monkeys, and revenge, set in the Bahamas and Key West.
+His newest novel for grownups, Bad Monkey (2013) is a humorous mystery about Medicare fraud, monkeys, and revenge, set in the Bahamas and Key West.

 Meet twenty-two-year-old Cherry Pye (nee Cheryl Bunterman), a pop star since she was fourteen—and about to attempt a comeback from her latest drug-and-alcohol disaster.